Sarra-Chouk/Parallel-and-Distributed-Computing/README.md

 - The distributed version on a single machine was significantly faster than the sequential version a 5.93 speedup and a 99% efficiency.

-- Running across two machines further reduced execution time to 5.27 seconds and recording a speedup of 11.66.
+- Running across two machines further reduced the execution time to 5.27 seconds and recording a speedup of 11.66 and an efficiency of 97%.

 - This confirms that distributing the Genetic Algorithm effectively among multiple machines optimizes performance.